 Cloud-based business phone system

 Because the phone connection is based on the Internet, the calls and the VoIP software with all its features is accessible through any Internet-connected device.
 So, you won't have to spend time and money installing new hardware to support your business phone system.
-You and your team can use the business telephony's with a personal or professional cell phone, or the desktop app on any computer.
+You and your team can use the business telephony's mobile app with a personal or professional cell phone, or the desktop app on any computer.

 That's why it's a great choice for teams who are on the move or who work remotely.
 As for integrations, you'll need to check if the specific VoIP software supports integrations with the business software you already use.
 But, the selection is much larger than with an on-premise phone system.
 You could even customize an integration with an API.